 - Utilizing the NAT IPs feature

-Due to the variety of equipment manufacturers in existence, DNSFilter does not provide detailed directions for this procedure.
-If you are using a router, this setting is commonly found under the "DHCP Server" section of the configuration.
-You will replace the DNS server IP's with the DNSFilter Anycast IPs.
+Due to the variety of equipment manufacturers existing, DNSFilter does not provide detailed directions for this procedure.
+If you are using a router, this setting is commonly found under the “DHCP Server” section of the configuration.
+You will replace the DNS server IPs with the DNSFilter Anycast IPs.
 For Cisco Meraki equipment, there are instructions here.

 Configure DNSFilter on Your Firewall

 Hardware firewalls / virtual appliances can be configured to forward DNS queries to DNSFilter, regardless of what network clients have set on their network adapters.
-This is useful in scenarios where users are likely to attempt circumventing the filtering, by changing the DNS settings on their device.
-It is also useful if your Internet Service Provider is running a transparent proxy (redirecting DNS queries to their servers) because you can forward queries to port 5353.
+This is useful in scenarios where users are likely to attempt to circumvent the filtering by changing the DNS settings on their device.
+It is also useful if your Internet Service Provider is running a transparent proxy (redirecting DNS queries to their servers) because you can forward queries to port 5353 or 5354(UDP only).

 - School networks